 If you can do one or two more repetitions, do one or two more repetitions.
-Even if it means going to failure.
+Even if it means go to failure.

-You shouldn't constantly go to failure, but going to failure in the last / last series of your first exercise for the upper chest is a good idea to break plateaus and progress.
+You must not constantly go to failure, but, go to failure in the last / last series of your first upper chest workout, it is a good idea to break plateaus and progress.

-But of course, don't go to failure in all exercises and in all sets.
+But of course, do not go to failure in all exercises and in all sets.

 Again, don't abuse these techniques.